IBM/java-async-util/README.md

   }
 }
 ```
 If we wrap the `mutableState` operations in a `synchronized` block, we'll end up blocking the thread pool that runs our network operations.
 This is especially undesirable if this threadpool is possibly serving other interests in our application.
-We could solve that by creating our own thread pool just to do the locking + state manipulation using `thenApplyAsync`, but now we've added more threads for little benefit.
-If there's actual contention, we'll also be incurring a lot of additional context switching.
-If many locations in our application solve similar problems, they'll also have to create their own thread pools which is not scalable.
+We could solve that by creating our own thread pool just to do the locking + state manipulation using `thenApplyAsync` but that has a number of downsides
+* We've added more threads to our application for little benefit
+* If there's lock contention, we'll also be incurring a lot of additional context switching on these threads
+* If many locations in our application solve similar problems, they'll also have to create their own thread pools which is not scalable.

 Instead we can use `AsyncLock` to provide exclusive access to the `MutableState`.
 We will try to acquire the lock on the thread that completes the network operation stage, and if it is not available we'll recieve a CompletionStage that will notify us when it becomes available.

 ```java